gabkhazak/Project-1/README.md

 As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-- Run ansible-playbook filebeat-playbook.yml to download the playbook
+- Run ansible-playbook filebeat-playbook.yml to download the fileabeat playbook
-- Run ansible-playbook metricbeat-playbook.yml to download the playbook
+- Run ansible-playbook metricbeat-playbook.yml to download the metricbeat playbook
 - Run sudo apt-get update to update the files